petrus-lt/kkengraver_enhanced/README.md

 # KKengraver Enhanced
-A command line tool for a KKMoon laser engraver, improved version based on aquamorta's kkengraver
+A command line tool for a KKMoon laser engraver, improved version based on both aquamorta's kkengraver and  Alasterer's kkengraver_enhanced, with linux support.
+Windows support is untested.

 # Description of the engraver software